Port Hope Delaware's Housing Solutions

 Affordable Housing Solutions through renovation and Tiny House Villages

-Port Hope Delaware Inc. General Contractors will participate in the renovation and remodeling of properties that become available to create micro apartments, shared housing and other truly affordable housing opportunities for folks at all income levels.
+Port Hope Delaware Inc. General Services will participate in the renovation and remodeling of properties that become available to create micro apartments, shared housing and other truly affordable housing opportunities for folks at all income levels.

 Tiny House Villages

 Planting our Roots with a Village Design and Development